Vince14Genius/wordle-permutations/README.md

 # wordle-permutations
 For tryharding Wordle without cheating | Swift PlaygroundBook

+I used to brute-force all possible combinations by hand when both *enough green/yellow letters are uncovered* and *I still have no idea what's going on*.
+Then I decided to write some code to automate this process.

 ## Usage

 > **Important:** [Swift Playgrounds](https://www.apple.com/swift/playgrounds/) is required to run this PlaygroundBook